 - Best if you type the post right in the admin.
 Copy and paste can have some formatting consequences, especially if copying from Word.

-- If you make a long post, suggest adding a “more” tag, also located in the top row of the formatting bar.
+- If you make a long post, I suggest adding a “more” tag, also located in the top row of the formatting bar (or among the blocks in the Block Editor).
 This will keep your post short on summary pages.

 - Please DON’T FORGET to categorize your post at right, multiple categories allowed.